-Choibalsan located 655 kilometers east of Ulaanbaatar, is the largest town in the eastern Mongolia.
-The following destinations, including three uninhabited wildlife protected areas are easily accessible from Choibalsan by jeep.
+Choibalsan located 655 kilometres east of Ulaanbaatar, is the largest town in eastern Mongolia.
+The following destinations, including three uninhabited wildlife protected areas, are easily accessible from Choibalsan by jeep.
 The road that crosses the great eastern plains is less rugged compared to that of the other parts of the country.
-From Ulaanbaatar, scheduled flights are operated on regular basis.
+From Ulaanbaatar, scheduled flights are operated on a regular basis.

 |Huh Nuur Depression – The Lowest Point in Mongolia|

 Lake Huh Nuur, which represents the lowest point (552 meters above sea level) lies not far away from the Mongol Dagurian Protected Area.
-Huh Nuur is a small salt water lake covering 95 square kilometers.
+Huh Nuur is a small saltwater lake covering 95 square kilometres.
 The lake is home to rich wildlife.

 |Eastern Mongolian Strictly Protected Area-“Mongolia’s Serengeti”|